Fly1337/Fly1337/README.md

 <body>
   <h1>→ About Me :] </h1>
   <h3>I'm a Developer from Austria, working for the Ragecrafter Network.
-I'm usually not doing public stuff and I'm addicted to<br>Java and MongoDB lol</h3>
+I'm usually not doing public stuff and I'm addicted to Java and MongoDB lol</h3>

   <h1>→ About my Work</h1>
   <h3>Ragecrafter is a Minecraft Network from Germany that I work for as a hobby</h3>